-- (2) A person whose name immediately before the commencement date appears in a register referred to in section 25(1), is for all purposes from the commencement date regarded to be registered in terms of, and subject to, the provisions of this Act. - (3) For the purposes of this Act, any period of practical training completed before the commencement date in terms of any of the laws repealed by section 62 is regarded, from that date, to have been a period of practical training completed in terms of this Act. - (4) (a) Any disciplinary proceedings or criminal proceedings instituted in terms of or pursuant to any law repealed by section 62 and not finalised immediately before the commencement date may be continued or enforced as if the law concerned had not been repealed. - (b) Any finding made or a penalty imposed in any disciplinary proceedings referred to in paragraph (a) is regarded for all purposes to be a finding made or a penalty imposed in terms of this Act. - (5) Any application for registration submitted to the former Social and Social Auxiliary Workers' Board or the former Clinical Psychology Board and not finalised before the commencement date, must from that date be finalised by the Council in accordance with the corresponding provisions of this Act. - (6) Any person employed by the former Social and Social Auxiliary Workers' Board and the former Clinical Psychology Board immediately before the commencement date, is regarded from that date to be so employed by the Council or by the Interim Council, as the case may be, in terms of section 14 on the same conditions of service as were applicable to that person on that date. - (7) Notwithstanding the repeal of the Council for Health and Social Services Professions Act, 1993 (Act No. 29 of 1993) by any other law, the staff member designated as registrar in terms of section 13 of that Act immediately before the date of such repeal, continues from that date to be the registrar of the Council or of the Interim Council, as the case may be, as if that Act had not been so repealed, until the appointment of the registrar in terms of section 14(1) of this Act.
+- (2) A person whose name immediately before the commencement date appears in a register or roll referred to in section 25(1), is for all purposes from the commencement date regarded to be registered or enrolled, as the case may be, in terms of, and subject to, the provisions of this Act. - (3) For the purposes of this Act, any period of practical training completed before the commencement date in terms of any of the laws repealed by section 65 is regarded, from that date, to have been a period of practical training completed in terms of this Act. - (4) (a) Any disciplinary proceedings or criminal proceedings instituted in terms of or pursuant to any law repealed by section 65 and not finalised immediately before the commencement date may be continued or enforced as if the law concerned had not been repealed. - (b) Any finding made or a penalty imposed in any disciplinary proceedings referred to in paragraph (a) is regarded for all purposes to be a finding made or a penalty imposed in terms of this Act. - (5) Any application for registration submitted to the former Nursing Board, and not finalised immediately before the commencement date, must from that date be dealt with by the Council in terms of the corresponding provisions of this Act. - (6) Any person employed by the former Nursing Board immediately before the commencement date, is regarded from that date to be so employed by the Council in terms of section 14 on the same conditions of services as were applicable to that person on that date.

+(7) Notwithstanding the repeal of the Council for Health and Social Services Professions Act, 1993 (Act No. 29 of 1993) by any other law, the staff member designated as registrar in terms of section 13 of that Act immediately before the date of such repeal, continues from such date to be the registrar of the Council or of the Interim Council, as the case may be, as if that Act had not been so repealed, until the appointment of the registrar in terms of section 14(1) of this Act.

-62. Repeal of laws and savings
+65. Repeal of laws and savings

-- (1) Subject to subsection (2), the laws specified in the Schedule are hereby repealed to the extent set out in the third column thereof. - (2) Except as otherwise provided in section 61, any notice, regulation, rule, authorisation or order issued, made or granted, or any removal from a register, appointment or any other act done, or regarded to have been issued, made, granted or done under or in terms of any provision of any of the laws repealed by subsection (1), must be regarded as having been issued, made, granted or done in terms of the corresponding provision of this Act and continues to have force and effect - - (a) unless if it is inconsistent with this Act; or - (b) until such time as it is set aside or repealed. - (3) For the purposes of subsection (2), the rules referred to in that subsection relating to improper conduct or misconduct must be construed as a reference to rules relating to unprofessional conduct made in terms of this Act. - (4) Any reference to the former Social and Social Auxiliary Workers' Board or former Clinical Psychology Board in any law must be regarded, unless the context otherwise indicates, to be a reference to the Council. - (5) Subsections (2) and (4) do not imply that any member of a former Board continues to be a member of the Council after the commencement date.
+- (1) Subject to subsection (2), the laws specified in the Schedule are repealed to the extent set out in the third column thereof. - (2) Unless otherwise provided in this Act, any notice, regulation, rule, authorisation, order or license issued, made or granted, or any removal from the register or roll, or appointment made, or any other act done, or regarded to have been so issued, made, granted or done in terms of a provision of any of the laws repealed by subsection (1), must be regarded as having been issued, made, granted or done in terms of the corresponding provision of this Act, and continues to have force and effect - - (a) unless it is inconsistent with this Act; or - (b) until such time as it is set aside or repealed. - (3) For the purposes of subsection (2), the rules referred to in that subsection relating to improper conduct or misconduct must be construed as a reference to rules relating to unprofessional conduct made in terms of this Act. - (4) Any reference in any law to the former Nursing Board referred to in section 64(5) must be regarded, unless the context otherwise indicates, to be a reference to the Council. - (5) Subsections (2) and (4) do not imply that any member of a former Nursing Board continues to be a member of the Council after the commencement date.

-63. Short title and commencement
+66. Short title and commencement